[Click on main photo to see more property images.]

 - 79 Appropriated Stockwater Rights Permits

-Historical and scenic high mountain summer grazing range in the Bodie Hills combined with high desert winter grazing range near Mono Lake in Eastern Mono County, California.
+This historical ranch property has scenic high mountain summer grazing ranges in the Bodie Hills combined with high desert winter grazing range near Mono Lake in Eastern Mono County, California.

 The Bodie Hills grazing permit allows for 5,647 AUM’s (animal unit months) or a maximum of 1,791 head of cattle grazing from June 1 through October 15 annually.
 The Mono Sand Flat permit allows for 2,360 AUM’s or a maximum of 505 head of cattle to graze from Dec.
 1 through May 31 annually.